Travel Information

 Taking the train is the most popular way to travel from Oxford to London.
 Taking the train is at least 40 minutes faster than traveling from Oxford to London by bus.
 Trains are also only €10 more expensive than buses on average.
 Trains become significantly less expensive when booked significantly ahead of time.
 Oxford and London are located too close together to make flying between them a efficient way to travel.

-This is compared to other ways of getting from Oxford to London:
+This is compared to other travel options from Oxford to London:

 Other travel options to London take longer:

-However, we recommend checking specific travel dates for your trip between Oxford and London as scheduled services by train or bus can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route between Oxford and London as scheduled services by train and bus can vary by season or day of the week.

 Here are some other resources that might have the information you need